IgorHut/Getting-Cleaning-Data-Project-/README.md

 ### Code book

-All the additional info re the variables description, the data set, and any transformations or modifications performed to obtain the tidy data set can be found in `CodeBook.md`.
+All the additional info re  the resulting data fields in tidy_avg_act_sub.txt can be found in `CodeBook.md`.